phalcon-orphanage/docs/en/tutorial-vokuro.md

 | `users`               | Users                                   |

 ## Models
 Following the [Model-View-Controller][mvc] pattern, Vökuró has one model per database table (excluding the `phinxlog`).
-The models allow us to interact with the database tables in an easy object oriented manner.
+The models allow us to interact with the database tables in an easy object-oriented manner.
 The models are located in the `/src/Models` directory, and each model defines the relevant fields, source table as well as any relationships between the model and others.
 Some models also implement validation rules to ensure that data is stored properly in the database.

 ```php
 <?php